#javascript #webdev #beginners #programming

 })

-STEP-4: The Screenshot - Now, since the frontend and backend are in place, let's use the Screenshot API's query builder to design a query for the screenshot.
+With the frontend and backend in place, let's use the Screenshot API's query builder to design a query for the screenshot.

 Here, I have designed a query in order to get a high resolution, full page screenshot of the current page.

-Moreover, if you want to take screenshot of any public website that then following two options are going to be of utmost importance.
-"Block ads" and "no Cookie banners".
+Moreover, if you want to take screenshot of any public website, you'll want to use the following two features: "Block ads" and "no Cookie banners."

 Finally, the query would look something like this